The agent does the work. You get the results.

 RESEARCH_SYSTEM = """You are an autonomous research assistant with access to web search and PDF downloading.

-3. Synthesize what you find into a clear, well-cited summary
+3. Synthesize findings into a clear, cited summary"""

 class AutonomousResearchAgent: